kiselev-nikolay/restscript/readme.md

 # RESTscript

-🌱 There example of DSL on client!
+🌱 Here's an example of a DSL on the client!

-✨ Implementation of RESTscript with executor with Go WASM there: [github.com/kiselev-nikolay/execute.fun](https://github.com/kiselev-nikolay/execute.fun) (serverless 😜)
+✨ RESTscript implementation with a Go executor in WASM there: [github.com/kiselev-nikolay/execute.fun](https://github.com/kiselev-nikolay/execute.fun) (100% serverless 😜)